prashanthsadasivan/prashanthsadasivan.github.io/_posts/2026-08-19-the-job-aint-the-same.md

 title: The job ain’t the same
 ---

-I’ve had a really fun time using Clodex to build whatever software I want.
+I’ve had a really fun time using Codex/Claude to build whatever software I want.
 Early this year, the SaaS-pocalypse drawdown in SaaS software stocks was justified by the notion that many of those companies weren’t going to exist  because now you can just have Claude build whatever you’d want.
-I think the valuation drawdown was probably overblown, but I can’t deny that the last 6 months has really been just asking Clodex for some kind of weird software and it just doing it for me.
+I think the valuation drawdown was probably overblown, but I can’t deny that the last 6 months has really been just asking Codex/Claude for some kind of weird software and it just doing it for me.

 Professionally though, I can’t help but feel like, while I’ve produced more than I could have hoped to without the tools I’m using, it’s all just not as satisfying.
 I’ve achieved a flow state while using these tools to build stuff, and I’ve learned a ton about codebases by asking them how they work, building diagrams, etc, but when it comes to building things, it’s truly just a different feeling.